betrusted-io/betrusted-io.github.io/dev-plan.md

     Phase 2 should also attempt to implement any physical mitigations required by the threat model for release hardware.

 3. **Release** Consumer-ready system.
+Pricing will depend on demand.
+Production in 100k quantities should drive a shelf price in the
-Priced in the $100-$150 range in 100k quantities, sub-$100 in 500k quantities.
+$100-$150 range, with a potential for sub-$100 in 500k or higher quantities.
 This system takes the learnings from the first two phases and incorporates them into a truly "user-ready" experience.

 ### Threat model for release hardware